gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 of the mountains around Avaunt, and the clouds grazing near the horizon.
 It could have been the approach to Gandan Berth, except there wasn't a road or a building in sight.
-Traders from all over the Ninety Kingdoms would be on their way to meet Avaunt at that centuries-old rendezvous.
+Traders from all over the Regimental Kingdoms would be on their way to meet Avaunt at that centuries-old rendezvous.
 How many of them already knew that the mountain wasn't going to be there?